magopian/mailbot/docs/source/index.rst

 * ``from``: tested against the mail sender
 * ``to``: tested against each of the recipients in the "to" field
 * ``cc``: tested against each of the recipients in the "cc" field
-* ``bcc``: tested against each of the recipients in the "bcc" field
 * ``body``: tested against the (text) body of the mail

 If no rule are provided, for example for the "from" field, then no rule will be applied, and emails from any sender will potentially trigger the callback.

-For each piece of data (subject, from, to, cc, bcc, body), the callback class, once instantiated with the mail, will have a corresponding parameter ``FOO_matches`` with all the matches from the given patterns.
+For each piece of data (subject, from, to, cc, body), the callback class, once instantiated with the mail, will have a corresponding parameter ``FOO_matches`` with all the matches from the given patterns.